Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

 Using ``pynq`` as a Dependency
 ------------------------------

-One of the most useful features of pip is the abililty to *depend* on a project, instead of forking or modifying it.
+One of the most useful features of pip is the ability to *depend* on a project, instead of forking or modifying it.

 When designing overlays, the best practice for re-using pynq code is to